Sefirost/mda2pg/README.md

 Instructions
 ------
-1 - Copy mda2pg.ps1 and mda2pg.xml to yout project directory
+1 - Copy mda2pg.ps1 and mda2pg.xml to your project directory

 2 - Edit your .jsproj file and add the following target before closing tag "```</Project>```"